DenisGithuku/comlib-android-client/README.md

 #### Code style

-Comlib employs the use of [Gradle conventional plugins](https://medium.com/@yudistirosaputro/gradle-convention-plugins-a-powerful-tool-for-reusing-build-configuration-ba2b250d9063#:~:text=Gradle%20convention%20plugins%20are%20a,build%20management%20and%20increase%20efficiency.) for faster and efficient build times
+Comlib employs the use of [Gradle conventional plugins](https://medium.com/@yudistirosaputro/gradle-convention-plugins-a-powerful-tool-for-reusing-build-configuration-ba2b250d9063#:~:text=Gradle%20convention%20plugins%20are%20a,build%20management%20and%20increase%20efficiency.) for faster and efficient build times.

+### Linting

-The default Android linter is used to catch bugs before they propagate in production.
+ComLib uses [Spotless](https://github.com/diffplug/spotless) and [Ktlint](https://github.com/JLLeitschuh/ktlint-gradle) is used to catch bugs before they propagate in production.

 #### Contributing